idnow/de.idnow.ios.sdk.spm/README.md

 #### New Feature: Reading NFC chip of electronic IDs & Passports and validating their authenticity

 By leveraging the NFC capability (Near Field Communication), our SDK can now read out the data of the NFC chips of electronic IDs & Passports which adds an extra layer of security to digital identity verification.
-This will speed boost the identity verification process and increase the level of fraud protection.
+This will boost the identity verification process and increase the level of fraud protection.
-We support ICAO 9303 documents (passports, ID cards, residence permits) : please reach out to IDnow for more information.
+We support ICAO 9303 documents (passports, ID cards, residence permits): please contact IDnow for more information.

-* Add swift package: `https://github.com/idnow/de.idnow.ios.sdk.spm` as dependency
+* Add swift package: `https://github.com/idnow/de.idnow.ios.sdk.spm` as a dependency
 * Put ReadID_UI.xcframework and ReadID.xcframework in the app folder (please reach out to IDnow to obtain the ReadID xcframeworks)
 * XCode -> Target -> General -> Frameworks, Libraries and Embedded Content -> Add ReadID_UI.xcframework and ReadID.xcframework and check Embed and Sign.
 * On the Signing & Capabilities configuration tab add the Capability ‘Near Field Communication Tag Reading’